 The Amelia V. Gallucci-Cirio Library supports the teaching and scholarship mission of Fitchburg State University by providing a dynamic and collaborative learning space, both physically and virtually.
 Actively developing, maintaining, and creating accessible collections with evolving services is essential to this mission.
 Fitchburg State University is an undergraduate institution offering more than 50 undergraduate programs, more than 40 master's degree programs, CAGS programs and post- baccalaureate graduate certificate programs in fifteen academic departments.
-The Graduate and Continuing Education Division provide courses from the undergraduate and graduate programs.
-The Distance Learning program provides for the undergraduate, graduate and CAGS courses and programs offered online.
+The School of Graduate, Online and Continuing Education (SGOCE) provides courses from the undergraduate and graduate programs.
+The Online Learning program provides for the undergraduate, graduate and CAGS courses and programs offered online.
 The Extended Campus programs provide for the graduate and CAGS courses and programs offered at off campus locations.

 The library adheres to copyright policies and best practices, and purchases materials as appropriate.
 This collection development policy was developed and written to establish formal guidelines in the selection of materials for the Amelia V. Gallucci-Cirio Library.
 The focus of the policy is to provide consistency, accountability, and a rationale for the librarians to use in making decisions for the development of the library’s collections.
 Each librarian is assigned several departments with which to liaison, and materials and resources are selected to meet the needs of the subjects taught in those departments.
 In this liaison relationship, the primary function is to secure input and feedback in the selection of materials.
 The secondary functions are to assist the librarians in anticipating new courses; keeping the faculty informed of new publications and recent research tools; and in general, acting as a trouble shooter for the faculty in library matters.